Tennis DFS Picks for DraftKings & FanDuel: The Tennis Daily Plug, U.S. Open September 5

 Low-risk contest selection:

 The best possible low-risk contests to play are H2Hs.
-Users that have access to the under $5 lobbies should use this to their advantage and avoid going heads-up against the sharper players at higher buy-in levels unless it is necessary.
-The next best contests to enter are 50/50’s and double-ups.
+Users that have access to the under $5 lobbies should use this to their advantage and avoid going heads-up against the sharper players at higher buy-in levels unless it is necessary to get action down.
+The next best contests to enter are 50/50’s and double-ups with 20+ entrants.
 Look for contests with inexperienced users and overlay to increase ROI potential.

 Low-risk lineup strategy for this slate: